The Orthodox Tradition

 КРАСНЫЙ УГОЛ В ЧЕСТЬ ИКОНЫ БОЖЬЕЙ МАТЕРИ КАЗАНСКОЙ

-S I like to say, icons are unique to the Christian East, particularly the Byzantine (Orthodox) rite, halfway between pictures and having the Sacrament in the room with you.
+S I like to say, icons are unique to the Christian East, particularly the Byzantine (Orthodox) rite.

 I have loads of icons most are really glorified holy cards framed or glued onto wood and

 lacquered, but most are blessed and therefore real icons but as you can see

 Ive chosen not to go overboard in displaying them.